Raymond-Qiancx/raymond-qiancx.github.io/_pages/about.md

 - ***Reforcement Learning-driven Open-World Embodied Agents***

 # 🔥 News
-- *2025.06*: &nbsp;🎉🎉 We propose DVP-MVS++, a multi-view stereo method that integrates depth-normal-edge priors and visibility guidance for robust 3D Reconstruction, ArXiv is coming soon.
+- *2025.06*: &nbsp;🎉🎉 We propose [DVP-MVS++](https://arxiv.org/abs/2506.13215), a multi-view stereo method that integrates depth-normal-edge priors and visibility guidance for robust 3D Reconstruction, which is now available on ArXiv!
 - *2025.05*: &nbsp;🎉🎉 Our work CLIMD has been ***Early Accepted*** by ***MICCAI 2025*** (Top 9%), ArXiv is coming soon.
 - *2025.05*: &nbsp;🎉🎉 Our paper is now under ***Accept pending minor revision*** by ***IEEE Transaction on Medical Imaging (IF: 8.9)***.
 - *2025.03*: &nbsp;🎉🎉 Excited to propose my first-author work [DecAlign](https://taco-group.github.io/DecAlign/), a novel cross-modal decoupling and alignment framwork for multimodal representation learning, which is now available on ArXiv!